-When dichotomized as low- versus intermediate- and high-risk, the Kuijer and RIETE scores identified 19% and 35% of patients in the derivation cohort as low-risk, respectively.
-The 30-day major bleeding event rates in the low-risk subgroups were 5.3% and 4.4%, respectively.
-Two patients (2 of 227 patients; 0.9%) in the Kuijer low-risk subgroup, and 5 patients (5 of 411 patients; 1.2%) in the RIETE low-risk subgroup experienced an episode of intracranial bleeding; and 1 patient in the Kuijer low-risk subgroup, and 1 patient in the RIETE low-risk subgroup had a fatal bleed (0.5%, 0.4% and 0.2%, respectively) (Figure 3).
+rates in the low-risk subgroups were 5.3% and 4.4%, respectively.
+Two patients (0.9% of 227) in the Kuijer low-risk subgroup and five patients (1.2% of 411) in the RIETE low-risk subgroup experienced an episode of intracranial bleeding; and one patient in the Kuijer low-risk subgroup and one patient in the RIETE low-risk subgroup had a fatal bleed (0.5%, 0.4% and 0.2%, respectively) (figure 3).

-Compared with the Kuijer score, the NRI was estimated at 0.18 (P < 0.01) with the BACS score, resulting from a net 1.5% decrease in patients who bled correctly identified as being at high risk but a net 19.8% increase in patients who did not bleed correctly identified as at lower risk.
-Compared with the RIETE score, the NRI was estimated at 0.11 (P = 0.04) with the BACS score, resulting from a net 7.2% increase in bleeding patients correctly identified as being at high risk and a net 3.6% increase in non-bleeding patients correctly identified as at lower risk (Table S4 in the Supplemental Appendix).
+Compared with the Kuijer score, the NRI was estimated at 0.18 (p<0.01) with the BACS score, resulting from a net 1.5% decrease in patients who bled correctly identified as being at high risk, but a net 19.8% increase in patients who did not bleed correctly identified as at lower risk.
+Compared with the RIETE score, the NRI was estimated at 0.11 (p=0.04) with the BACS score, resulting from a net 7.2% increase in bleeding patients correctly identified as being at high risk and a net 3.6% increase in non-bleeding patients correctly identified as at lower risk (supplementary table S4).